 The European Union responds to a wide range of emergencies in Sudan, from conflict and population displacements to severe food insecurity and malnutrition.
-A deep economic crisis, fuel shortages and price increases all have an adverse effect on the lives of millions of vulnerable people and aid delivery.
-Humanitarians continue to work in a restrictive environment which prevents them from reaching all people in need in a timely manner.
-Since 2011, the EU has mobilised €445 million for its humanitarian partners in Sudan.
+As the economic crisis – which has caused price inflation – continues, many vulnerable families are struggling to access food and essential services.
+Since 2011, the EU has provided €445 million for humanitarian partners working in Sudan.

-Acute malnutrition rates in Sudan are among the highest in Africa.
-One in six children suffers from acute malnutrition, 1 in 20 from its most severe form which leads to death unless treated.
+Drought and floods regularly affect large areas of the country, displacing thousands and destroying crops.
+Malnutrition rates in Sudan are among the highest in Africa.
+One in six children suffers from malnutrition, one in 20 children suffers from the most severe form of malnutrition, which is life-threatening and requires urgent treatment.

-In close collaboration with its humanitarian partners, the EU supports a principled and needs-based approach in Sudan aimed at reaching the most affected and vulnerable populations in a complex and restrictive environment.
-Support is provided in the fields of health and nutrition, water and sanitation, shelter, protection, emergency education, food security, and livelihoods.
+In close collaboration with its humanitarian partners, the EU supports a principled and needs-based approach in Sudan which aims to reach the most-affected and vulnerable populations.
+The EU supports the provision of healthcare and nutrition treatment, water and sanitation, shelter, protection, emergency education, and food security.

-Food assistance and nutrition account for the bulk of the EU humanitarian aid funding in Sudan.
-In 2017, humanitarian partners succeeded in helping more than 220 000 children with severe acute malnutrition (91% of the target) with treatment and care, this included children in many previously inaccessible communities in Jebel Marra.
-The EU contributes to a countrywide expansion of nutrition treatment and care.
+Food assistance and nutrition account for the bulk of EU humanitarian aid in Sudan.
+In 2017, humanitarian partners succeeded in helping more than 220 000 children with severe malnutrition through specialised treatment and care.
+This included children in previously inaccessible communities of Jebel Marra.
+The EU contributes to the countrywide expansion of nutrition treatment and care.

-The European Union’s Civil Protection and Humanitarian Aid Operations department has offices in the capital Khartoum and in Nyala, the capital of South Darfur.
-EU humanitarian staff assess the needs.
-At the same time, they identify gaps in the response and monitor projects carried out by their partners which consist of international non-governmental organisations, UN agencies, and the International Red Cross and Red Crescent Movement.
+The European Union’s Civil Protection and Humanitarian Aid Operations are run from offices in the capital Khartoum and in Nyala, the capital of South Darfur.
+EU humanitarian experts travel regularly to the field to assess the multitude of needs.
+They also identify the gaps in the response and monitor projects carried out by their partners (international non-governmental organisations, UN agencies, and the International Red Cross and Red Crescent Movement).